Trey Anastasio at Red Rocks, August 1996

 Acoustic Guitar — Fall 1996

-Note on Red Rocks (8/5/96) and Deer Creek (8/13/96) Neither of these summer 1996 shows has confirmed acoustic guitar notes in the Phish.net setlist data — consistent with the MTI Rotophaser still being in use at the time and no acoustic segments documented for those dates.
+Note on Red Rocks (8/5/96) and Deer Creek (8/13/96) Neither of these Summer 1996 shows has confirmed acoustic guitar notes in the Phish.net setlist data — consistent with the MTI Rotophaser still being in use at the time and no acoustic segments documented for those dates.

 03